-Reduction is using one plate and reducing it (cutting out of it) over and over again, each time registering your plate over previous prints.
+Reduction printmaking techniques uses one plate and reducing it (cutting out of it) over and over again, each time registering your plate over previous prints.
 By using different coloured inks each time and drying agents you can quickly create a multicolour print run.
 This is commonly known as suicide printing because as soon as you start cutting, after you have done your print run you can never reproduce that print again!

 Wood Engraving, Woodcut and Reduction

-Woodcut and reduction of woodcut are very similar to Lino, but more specialist, as there are many types of beautiful woods that you can use depending on the image you wish to create.
+Woodcut and reduction of woodcut are very similar printmaking techniques to Lino, but more specialist.
+There are many types of beautiful woods that you can use depending on the image you wish to create.
 The different kinds of wood have to be treated differently using the appropriate tools.
 This is a superb way of making plates, it does however require much time and patience.
 You can print any thickness of wood engraving or woodcut on our presses.

 Monotype and Mono-Printing

 Mono-printing is the same as above, however uses the glass, plastic or metal plate with an image on it so that when you transfer the ink from the plate to the paper, the image remains.
-There are other ways of creating these kinds of prints but these two are the most popular.
+There are other printmaking techniques that will create these kinds of prints but these two are the most popular.

 Image of a Monotype print by Richard Green.